 London is notoriously expensive, and I’m sad to admit that since I moved away whenever I go back I’ve turned into one of those ‘How Much?!’ people.
-I’m pretty sure I won’t be living there again in the future.
-I’ll definitely be visiting though, possibly monthly (when I’m in the country).
+I know a few tips and tricks though.
+If you want in on how to save money in London on your next visit, read on!

-So from 7 years of living in the Big Smoke, and a lifetime of popping in, here are my top 7 tips to save money exploring London.
+So from 7 years of living in the Big Smoke, and a lifetime of popping in, here are my top tips on how to save money in London on your next visit.

 1. Contactless debit and credit cards are Oyster cards